Episcopal Diocese of New Jersey

 The diocese originally included all of the state of New Jersey, but was divided in 1874, when the northern third of the state split off to form the Diocese of Northern New Jersey, which was later renamed to become the Diocese of Newark.
 The Diocese of New Jersey has the sixth-largest number of parishes in the Episcopal Church, and the eighth-largest number of baptized communicants.
 It has a reputation for broad ethnic and socio-economic diversity.

 The Diocese of New Jersey currently has a total of 141 congregations.
-The diocese is under the jurisdiction of William H. Stokes, Bishop of New Jersey, whose seat is at Trinity Cathedral, Trenton.
+The diocese is under the jurisdiction of Sally French, Bishop of New Jersey, whose seat is at Trinity Cathedral, Trenton.
 The largest parish in the diocese is Trinity Church, Princeton.

 The diocese had 53,000 members in 2003 and 43,000 in 2013.
 It reported 41,662 members in 2015.

-On January 28, 2023, the Rev. Canon Dr. Sally French was elected as the 13th diocesan bishop.

 Trinity Cathedral

 The cathedral of the diocese has been Trinity Cathedral in Trenton since 1931, following the mergers of Trinity Church and All Saints' Churches in 1930.
 It is currently located on West St. Street in the location of the former All Saints', Trenton.
-Earlier pro-cathedrals have included Christ Church, New Brunswick, Saint Mary’s, Burlington, and Christ Church, Trenton.
+Earlier pro-cathedrals have included Christ Church, New Brunswick, Saint Mary's, Burlington, and Christ Church, Trenton.

 Diocesan House, which holds the administrative offices of the diocese sits across the street in a converted Victorian home and adjacent casino built in 1912 and 1927 respectively.
 The buildings were bought by the diocese in 1943.